pourmoslemy/VeriLogos/README.md

 Classical computational systems often represent knowledge as isolated symbols, binary labels, or pointwise truth values.

 VeriLogos uses a different representation.

 A proposition or knowledge state may be encoded as a geometric object inside a simplicial complex.
-Its meaning is then determined not only by whether a single element is present, but also by:
+Its meaning is determined not only by the presence of a single element, but also by:

-- the relations among its elements;
+- the relations among its elements,
-- the faces that must be preserved;
+- the faces that must be preserved,
-- its position inside a larger complex;
+- its position inside a larger complex,
-- its inclusion relationships with other states;
+- its inclusion relations with other states,
-- its behavior under temporal evolution;
+- its behavior under temporal evolution,
 - the persistence or disappearance of its structural features.

-This leads to a computational model in which logical reasoning isK\) consists of information.
+This leads to a computational model in which logical reasoning is treated as structural reasoning.

 ---

 ## What Is SC-Logic?

-A simplicial complex \(K\) consists of simplices together with all of their faces.
-Depending on the dimension, these may include:
+A simplicial complex `K` consists of simplices together with all of their faces.
+Depending on dimension, these may include:

-- vertices;
-- edges;
+- vertices,
-- triangles;
+- edges,
-- tetrahedra;
+- trianglesra- tetrahedra,
 - higher-dimensional simplices.

 SC-Logic uses these structures as logical carriers.

-A logical state can be represented by a subcomplex \(A \subseteq K\).
+A logical state can be represented by a subcomplex `A ⊆ K`.
 Logical relations can then be studied through operations on subcomplexes, inclusion, closure, intersection, union, and transformations of the underlying complex.

 The central principle is: